 Is there any possibility you and your spouse could agree on your medical practice's value and distribution?
 If so, it may be worth exploring whether you can negotiate your divorce outside of court.

 Attorneys can assist you in negotiating and drafting a separation agreement.
-Most physicians succeed in negotiating a division of their practice without judicial intervention.
+Most physicians succeed in dealing with a division of their practice without judicial intervention.

 Still, it's challenging to reach an agreement without first getting a professional valuation.
-Most physicians are not regularly involved in buying or selling practices and lack information as to the value of these assets.
+Most physicians are not regularly involved in buying or selling practices and lack information about the value of these assets.

 A Business Appraiser's Opinion

 Hiring a business appraiser can be expensive, but usually, it is an essential expense.
 Your appraiser should be fair and impartial.
-He or she should have no ties to you, your spouse, or the medical practice.
+They should have no ties to you, your spouse, or the medical practice.